isabella232/sign-integrations.en/help/coupa/install.md

 To complete the connection between the [!DNL Coupa BSM Suite ] instance and Adobe Sign, a trusted relationship must be established between the services.

-To configure the [!DNT Coupa BSM Suite]:
+To configure the [!DNL Coupa BSM Suite]:

-1. Connect your [!DNT Coupa BSM Suite] instance to your Adobe Sign service account that you created above.
+1. Connect your [!DNL Coupa BSM Suite] instance to your Adobe Sign service account that you created above.
 1. Create an Adobe Sign webhook instance to notify your Coupa BSM Suite instance about updates to agreements.

-For more details on how to connect the [!DNT Coupa BSM Suite] and how to create and register webhook, refer to [Adobe Sign Coupa BSM Suite Instance support documentation](https://success.coupa.com/Support/Docs/Power_Apps/CLM_Standard/Signing_and_Approvals/Enable_E-Signatures_Through_Adobe_Sign_and_DocuSign){target="_blank"}.
+For more details on how to connect the [!DNL Coupa BSM Suite] and how to create and register webhook, refer to [Adobe Sign Coupa BSM Suite Instance support documentation](https://success.coupa.com/Support/Docs/Power_Apps/CLM_Standard/Signing_and_Approvals/Enable_E-Signatures_Through_Adobe_Sign_and_DocuSign){target="_blank"}.

 ## Support {#support}